siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 More about Doxygen to sphinx rst
 --------------------------------

 Some other tools to generate rst from doxygen have been tested : Exhale and doxyrest.
-We prefer breathe, and notes below are just for the records.
+We choose breathe, that seems more appropriate to our case.
+Exhale and doxyrest configs are kept for the records in siconos-junk/sandbox project.

 Existing tools (as far as we know ...):

 * Sphinx/Exhale(breathe) : https://github.com/svenevs/exhale`Sphinx/Exhale
 * doxyrest https://github.com/vovkos/doxyrest
 * https://bitbucket.org/trlandet/doxygen_to_sphinx_and_swig

-Both exhale and doxyrest are available in siconos, (use -DUSE_EXHALE=ON or -DUSE_DOXYREST=ON).

-Exhale conf must be defined in conf.py.in (sphinx) and may also handle doxygen run (xml outputs + rst generations from those outputs).

-Doxyrest works the same way but is not as convenient as exhale.
-Outputs are in CMAKE_BINARY_DIR/docs/sphinx/from_doxygen.

-Both (exhale and doxyrest) are quite slow and doc generation may take long time ...

-It seems that it strongly depends on the chosen theme for sphinx (avoid bootswatch).

-* USE_DOXYREST=ON, to generate rst files from xml outputs.
-Test purpose.
-Useful to produce rst files from "related pages" of doxygen.
-* USE_EXHALE=ON to generate rst files from xml outputs.
-Test purpose.
-Warning : combining this option with EXTRACT_ALL ON    (USE_DEVEL_DOXYGEN=ON) may result in a very long time to build documentation.

 .. _Doxygen : http://www.stack.nl/~dimitri/doxygen/